 Academic & Professional Background

 I am a master's degree holder in Technology and Management from Technical University of Munich (TUM) and a bachelor's degree holder in Industrial Engineering from Karlsruhe Institute of Technology (KIT).
-Before joining ETH Zürich, I founded a mobile gaming start-up and gained professional experience at top companies such as Accenture, Fortiss, Infineon, and Volkswagen.
+Before joining ETH Zürich, I founded a mobile gaming start-up and gained professional experience at Accenture, Fortiss, Infineon, and Volkswagen.
 I have had the opportunity to study and work in multiple countries, including the USA, Singapore, Spain, Mexico, Switzerland, and Germany.